 What kind of content should you have on your site?
 How should you structure the menu?
 What should be the first-level menu items?
 One or two menus?
 What should the menu links be called?
-This post will give you the answers.
+This post gives you answers.

-Information architecture is no joke, yet overwhelming majority of businesses have structured their site using the IMO method – “in my opinion”.
-While common sense is a useful tool and a lot of sites are very simple (e.g. 5 pages total), there’s a better way to go about it.
+Website information architecture is no joke, yet the overwhelming majority of businesses structure their site using the IMO method (“In my opinion…”).
+While common sense is a useful tool, and a lot of sites are simple (e.g. 5 pages), there’s a better way to go about it.

 What is information architecture?